Creative Foundations Fund

 • Relevant drawings and/or specifications accompanied by a cost plan or detailed expenditure document prepared by a suitably qualified professional.
 These documents must be included as mandatory attachments to the full application and should:

-• describe in detail the scope of works in your full application, including how the project will meet legal requirements, statutory approvals or quality standards such as, but not limited to materials, performance criteria or workmanship standards relevant for your project
+• describe in detail the scope of work in your full application, including how the project will meet legal requirements, statutory approvals or quality standards, such as, but not limited to, materials, performance criteria or workmanship standards relevant to your project

 • demonstrate you are ready to commence detailed specification and contractor/supplier procurement work, if funding is confirmed